ShahzainAhmed/SquareStarPattern/README.md

-# Java a Program to create Square
+# Java a Program to create Square Star
 Square Star Pattern Program In Java